openstack/openstack-ansible/doc/source/admin/scale-environment/scaling-mariadb-rabbitmq.rst

 .. code-block:: console

-   # openstack-ansible playbooks/os-neutron-install.yml --limit neutron_server --tags common-db
+   # openstack-ansible openstack.osa.neutron --limit neutron_server --tags common-db

 Once we have a database prepared, we need to disable HAProxy backends that proxy traffic to the API of the service in order to prevent any user or